 Integrative Biological and Behavioral Sciences Feature Articles

-Read about NIMHD-funded research on biological, behavioral, and sociocultural influences on minority health and health disparities.
+Read about NIMHD-supported research on biological, behavioral, and sociocultural influences on minority health and health disparities.

 In 2014, the rate of new cases of HIV infection in the United States was 13.8 per 100,000, but among African Americans, that rate was an astonishing 49.4 per 100,000.
 Between the years 2010 and 2014, 45% of all new HIV infections, 62% of newly infected women, and 64% of newly infected children aged less than 13 years were African American.